 Grow2serve, adheres to the statement of faith of World Evangelical Alliance.
 This statement reflects the character of the WEA as an evangelical movement that has a firm commitment to the central doctrines of the faith while allowing for differences on secondary matters.
 In addition, we work within the four boundaries of our Grow2Serve vision frame which expresses our vision, our mission, our values, our strategy and our measures.

-In July 2006, ReachGlobal Equip, the people development department of ReachGlobal, offered its first online course, Introduction to Teaching Online.
-Later, in September 2006, Mark Morgenstern was appointed as Director of Equip, and in the same month one of Equip’s historically most popular courses, Intentional Living, was launched.
+In July 2006, EFCA EQUIP, the people development department of ReachGlobal, offered its first online course, Introduction to Teaching Online.
+Later, in September 2006, Mark Morgenstern was appointed as Director of EQUIP, and in the same month one of EQUIP’s historically most popular courses, Intentional Living, was launched.

-July 1, 2017 G2S is spun off by SSEFC as a autonomous nonprofit organization
+On July 1, 2017 Grow2Serve spun off from SSEFC as an autonomous nonprofit organization.

 We accomplish our mission by providing missionaries and ministers with a wide variety of distance learning opportunities and by connecting them to other learners and teachers worldwide.
 Towards this end, our daily and weekly work flow is defined by 6 core spheres of activity, three externally-focused and three internally-focused.